 Before Google can index your website, it must first send the GoogleBot forward to take a look.
 We can request that the GoogleBot looks at our site by going into the website concerned, visiting the side menu and selecting “Fetch as Google.”

 Once inside, requesting a crawl is simple.

 Select “Fetch and Render” if you wish to see how Google sees your website, or “fetch” if you are keen to get in and get out quickly.
-Google Webmaster Tools now has the ability to fetch websites in both mobile and desktop search listings.
+Google Search Console now has the ability to fetch websites in both mobile and desktop search listings.

 You can request that Google index your homepage up to 500 times in one month, however your entire website can only be indexed 10 times.
 This is something to be aware of if you are likely to be making many changes in a short period, ensuring you can space out your “full-site fetches” sparingly.

-Contact Goji Web for more information on Google Webmaster Tools Management or Search Engine Optimisation Services.
+Contact Goji Web for more information on Google Search Console Management or Search Engine Optimisation Services.